Homeservenow/serverless-aws-handler/readme.md

 #### Range by http status

-A range will only log errors within the targed range including the given values.
+A range will only log errors within the target range including the given values.
 In this example all exceptions with a status code between `400` and `403` will be logged. `500` Status codes will not be logged in this example.

 ```typescript
 export const myHandler = httpHandler({